Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 • Targeted cyberattacks on educational institutions (like DDoS attacks) that aim to render a website or service inoperable

-• Malicious and unintentional insiders
+• Malicious and negligent insiders

 What laws, regulations, and standards should you comply with?